jagjeetrathore/WorldHappinessReport/README.md

 ## WorldHappinessReport

 ### Data Source:
 Each year since 2012, the United Nations publishes a World Happiness Report detailing changes in perception of happiness across the countries.
-The data for these reports is taken from data collected by Gallop World Poll, World Health Organization, and World Bank.
+The data for these reports are taken from data collected by **Gallop World Poll**, World Health Organization, and World Bank.
 This Happiness score is an average of national responses based upon self-perceived happiness.
 The datasets for our analysis were open sourced and downloaded from https://www.kaggle.com/mathurinache/world-happiness-report.
  I tried to extract the relationship of factors GDP, freedom to make life choices, family support, and healthy life expectancy with happiness of nations.
 I hypothesized that mentioned factors increase the happiness of nations.
+## Type of Data source
+since this data is taken from Survey, so it is observational study.so there is no manipulation in variables.
 ### Regression Analysis:

 ### Regression  Assumptions: